aframevr/aframe/docs/introduction/getting-started.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 Welcome!
 Make sure to read the [introduction][introduction].
-If you're ready to go, we have several ways of getting started.
+If you're ready to go, there are multiple ways of getting started.

 <!--toc-->